Suche

 Backer joins Pelagic Partners

-He has also held business development roles at Oaktree’s European Principal Group, ICON Capital (now CION Investments), DNB Bank and Fortis Bank (now BNP Paribas).
-“His focus on sale and leaseback transactions, mezzanine loans, preferred equity transactions and joint venture investments in the maritime industry has made him a respected figure in the sector,” Pelagic said.
+He has also held business development roles at Oaktree’s European Principal Group, ICON Capital (now CION Investments), DNB Bank, and Fortis Bank (now BNP Paribas).
+“His focus on sale and leaseback transactions, mezzanine loans, preferred equity transactions, and joint venture investments in the maritime industry has made him a respected figure in the sector,” Hartmann Pelagic said.

-The manager with Norwegian and US citizenship said: “I am very excited to join Pelagic Partners and lead the newly formed Pelagic Capital.
-Our goal is to establish Pelagic Partners as the leading source of capital for the maritime industry across the capital markets.
-The shipping and offshore markets offer unique opportunities as uncorrelated asset classes compared to equities, bonds and other mainstream investment products.
+The manager with Norwegian and US citizenship said: “I am very excited to join Hartmann Pelagic Partners and lead the newly formed Pelagic Capital.
+We aim to establish Hartmann Pelagic Partners as the leading source of capital for the maritime industry across the capital markets.
+The shipping and offshore markets offer unique opportunities as uncorrelated asset classes compared to equities, bonds, and other mainstream investment products.
 Despite the industry’s growing need for capital, it has not yet received sufficient attention from the broader credit markets.”

 Related Articles